GoogleCloudPlatform/cloud-vision/python/awwvision/README.md

         gcloud container clusters create awwvision \
             --num-nodes 2 \
             --scopes cloud-platform

+    You may need to set your zone first, e.g.:

+        gcloud config set compute/zone us-central1-f

 2. Set up the `kubectl` command-line tool to use the container's credentials.